Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 Experience the rich history and culture of Denmark while studying at the University of Copenhagen, the largest and oldest university in Denmark.
 Students interested in enrolling directly in a foreign university will find this exchange program an excellent opportunity to take courses in English while learning Danish culture and language.
-Students with proficiency in Danish will be able to take advantage of the university's wide array of regular courses and subjects.
+If you have proficiency in Danish, you will be able to take advantage of the university's wide array of regular courses and subjects.

 The capital of Denmark, Copenhagen (Kobenhavn) is also the largest city in Scandinavia with a population of over 1.5 million.
 Officially founded in 1167 as a small fishing village, the city's name signifies "port of tradesmen" and aptly describes the bustling port city.
 Today, Copenhagen is the commercial and cultural center of Denmark.

 Copenhagen - the capital of Denmark - was officially founded in 1167.
 The small fishing village, as it was then, prospered and developed into Kobenhavn - 'port of tradesmen'.
 Today Copenhagen is the commercial, cultural and administrative center of Denmark, and the greater city area has a population of 1.7 million.
 Although busy and noisy as any large city, Copenhagen continues to captivate visitors because it has managed to maintain some of its original charm.
 Compared to many other cosmopolitan cities, it is considered a safe city.